-Join Eric Wing for an in-depth discussion in this video Measuring, part of Up and Running with BIM 360 Glue.
+Join Eric Wing for an in-depth discussion in this video Measuring, part of Learning BIM 360 Glue Classic.

 - Similar to the PC styles of measuring,…we can take measurements in the mobile app as well.…It's not as easy, but it's just as good.…The objective of this video is to open our model up,…zoom to a few areas, and check out the measurements.…Let's open up our lynda combined model.…I'm going to zoom in back on those windows…because they're kind of familiar.…I want to take some measurements…on maybe this window right here.…Let's remember we can zoom in with our finger gestures.…